International driver's license valid in Algeria

 - Take W117 to your destination in Djemila.

 The entrance fee to the ruins in Timgad is 200 Algerian Dinar (a little over $1).
 It is open from 9 AM to 6 PM during the months of April to September, and 9 AM to 5 PM during October up until March.
-It is highly advised to visit in the months of May until October to enjoy the fine weather in Algeria.
+It is highly advised to visit in the months of May until October to enjoy the fine weather in this country.

 - From Djémila, it would take a little over a 3-hour drive to reach Timgad via the W118 and N75 routes.